Climate Change (Sectoral Targets) Bill

 Overview

-The Climate Change (Sectoral Targets) Bill aims to set legally binding targets for reducing carbon emissions and increasing renewable energy use across various sectors in the UK.
-These targets aim to contribute to national and international climate change goals, and ensure the UK's energy needs are met sustainably.
+The Climate Change (Sectoral Targets) Bill aims to establish specific targets for reducing carbon emissions and increasing renewable energy use across various sectors in the UK.
+It sets out ambitious goals for energy efficiency improvements, renewable energy generation, and the use of combined heat and power, with the ultimate goal of contributing to international climate change efforts.

 Description

-This bill mandates the Secretary of State to set and achieve specific targets for energy efficiency, renewable energy generation, and reducing energy consumption by 2020.
-These targets include:
+This bill mandates the Secretary of State to set and achieve targets across various sectors.
+These include:

-- Installing 10 gigawatts of combined heat and power capacity by 2010.
+- Combined Heat and Power (CHP): Installation of 10 gigawatts of CHP capacity by 2010.

 Government Spending

-The bill mandates that any costs associated with implementing the Secretary of State's functions under this Act, and any increases in spending under other Acts attributable to this Act, will be met from public funds.
-Specific figures are not provided in the bill text.
+The bill states that all costs associated with the Secretary of State's duties under this act, as well as any increases in spending under other acts attributable to this act, will be met from funds provided by Parliament.
+Specific figures are not provided.

 Groups Affected